 The human animal bond is well documented.
 The beneficial effects of living with devoted and playful pets on the physical and psychological well-being of their owners impacts emotions from affection and trust to healing.
 At the same time, pet owners are committed to maintaining the good health and happiness of their faithful pets.

 In the middle of these beneficial reciprocal relationships between humans and animals are the dedicated and competent practitioners of veterinary medicine who strive with consummate training and skill to cope with the myriad of diseases and injuries that affect these animals.

 NFVS and Medaille’s Mini-Veterinary program is where people and science come together.
 You will learn about the causes and treatments of the conditions that affect your pets, as well as some of the latest advances in veterinary medicine.

-For two hours Tuesday evenings October 2, 9, 16, 23 and 30, 2018 they will lead you on a fascinating journey of discovery.
+For two hours Tuesday evenings in October they will lead you on a fascinating journey of discovery.
 Each lecture will be a “course” in a subject covered in veterinary school.

 Mini-Veterinary School graduates will not be eligible to practice veterinary medicine, but will have a better understanding of their pets’ health!
 They will, however, receive a certificate attesting to the completion of 10 hours of veterinary science.

 Registration is required.
 Cost for the 2018 series is $60 per person.
 Individual dates are $20 (ask about reduced rates for students & seniors).
 Registration is limited to 250 people.
 Contact firstname.lastname@example.org to register.

 If you wish to be on our communication list for the 2019 program, please email us at email@example.com.